Bundesstraße 1: Route description

 The road's western terminus is in Aachen, where it connects with the N278 in the Netherlands.

 The road heads eastward through the Ruhr Area in the state of North Rhine Westphalia.
 Here it is identical with A 40.

 Leaving the Ruhr Area east of Dortmund, the B1 travels the more scenic route that shadows the A 2.
 Here it follows the old trading route Hellweg, crossing cities like Unna, Werl, Soest, Paderborn, Hamelin, Hildesheim and Brunswick.
 It then continues to Magdeburg, Potsdam and Berlin.

-The road reaches Berlin's city limits at Glienicke Bridge and heads towards the inner city via Potsdamer Platz, Leipziger Platz and Leipziger Straße to Alexanderplatz.
+The road reaches Berlin's city limits at Glienicke Bridge(also known as the bridge of spies) and heads towards the inner city via Potsdamer Platz, Leipziger Platz and Leipziger Straße to Alexanderplatz.
 It leaves Berlin to the eastern side via Karl-Marx-Allee, Frankfurter Tor and Frankfurter Allee, joined by the Bundesstraße 5 for around 20 km up to Müncheberg, before reaching the Polish border.

 The road's eastern terminus in Küstrin-Kietz is with Polish national road DK22 which crosses the country in an easterly direction.